Combodo/iTop/readme.txt

 1. ABOUT THIS RELEASE
    ==================
 Thank you for downloading the eleventh packaged release of iTop.
-This version is mostyl a maintenance release that fixes a few bugs of iTop 1.2.
+This version is mostly a maintenance release that fixes a few bugs of iTop 1.2.

 A wiki is available: https://sourceforge.net/apps/mediawiki/itop/index.php?title=ITop_Documentation Additional documentation can be downloaded from there: